RenownedOyster/npm-vuln-checker/README.md

    - Run: **Cerbe: Scan Dependencies**
    - Or click the Cerbe status bar item

-Then:

-- Check for warnings in your `package.json`
+4. To explore results visually:
-- Open the Problems panel to see a full list of vulnerabilities
+   - Open the **Explorer** view
+   - Find the **Cerbe Vulnerabilities** section
+   - Expand:
+     - File → Package → Vulnerability
+     - Click a package to jump into `package.json`
-- Click any diagnostic code to open the OSV vulnerability page
+     - Click a vulnerability node to open the OSV entry in your browser

 ---